anz-bank/sysl/docs/website/content/docs/install.md

 ## Prerequisites

 - [Go 1.13](https://golang.org/doc/install)
 - There are extra prerequisites for several subcommands like `sysl sd`(sequence diagram generation): - Sysl depends upon [PlantUML](http://plantuml.com/) for diagram generation.
 Some of the automated tests require a PlantUML dependency.
 Provide PlantUML access either via local installation or URL to remote service.
 Warning, for sensitive data the public service at www.plantuml.com is not suitable.
-You can use one of the following options to set up your environment: - execute `SYSL_PLANTUML=http://www.plantuml.com/plantuml` - add `export SYSL_PLANTUML=http://www.plantuml.com/plantuml` to your `.bashrc` or similar - [install PlantUML](http://plantuml.com/starting) locally or run a local instance of the [PlantUML server](https://hub.docker.com/r/plantuml/plantuml-server/) using the docker image and run on port 8080.
+You can [install PlantUML](http://plantuml.com/starting) locally or run a local instance of the [PlantUML server](https://hub.docker.com/r/plantuml/plantuml-server/) using the docker image and run on port 8080.
 Otherwise you can refer to the [plantuml server guide](docs/plantUML_server.md)

 ---